falcosecurity/falco/README.md

 ---

 Falco is a behavioral activity monitor designed to detect anomalous activity in your applications.
-Powered by [sysdig’s](https://github.com/draios/sysdig) system call capture infrastructure, Falco lets you continuously monitor and detect container, application, host, and network activity—all in one place—from one source of data, with one set of rules.
+Falco audits a system at the most fundamental level, the kernel.
+Falco then enriches this data with other input streams such as container runtime metrics, and Kubernetes metrics.
+Falco lets you continuously monitor and detect container, application, host, and network activity—all in one place—from one source of data, with one set of rules.

 Falco is hosted by the Cloud Native Computing Foundation (CNCF) as a sandbox level project.
 If you are an organization that wants to help shape the evolution of technologies that are container-packaged, dynamically-scheduled and microservices-oriented, consider joining the CNCF.
 For details read the [Falco CNCF project proposal](https://github.com/cncf/toc/tree/master/proposals/falco.adoc).